AustralianAntarcticDivision/TextformatterMicrosoftProtectedLinks/README.md

 ## Installing

-This module is installed just like any other ProcessWire module: copy or clone the directory containing this module to your /site/modules/ directory, log in, go to Admin > Modules, click "Check for new modules", and install "Replace Outlook Protected Links" from the TextFormatter category.
+This module is installed just like any other ProcessWire module: copy or clone the directory containing this module to your /site/modules/ directory, log in, go to Admin > Modules, click "Check for new modules", and install "Replace Microsoft Protected Links" from the TextFormatter category.

 ## How to use

-After installing this module, enable the 'Replace Microsoft Protected Links' TextFormatter on any text/textarea fields required under the 'details' tab.
+After installing this module, enable the "Replace Microsoft Protected Links" TextFormatter on any text/textarea fields required under the 'details' tab.